 And then, you change your role, depending on the situation, so it becomes more of a by-side effect of the situation than the assumption.
 Some exemplary scenarios:

 “I worked at my employer as a specialist for the last five years.
-Since the company is rapidly growing and I gained a lot of experience while working here, they proposed me to take the position of the project manager and to assemble the team that I will be leading from now on.
+Since the company is rapidly growing and I gained a lot of experience while working here, they proposed I take the position of project manager and assemble the team that I will be leading from now on.
 Exciting but scary!”
 So this is little influence on a career path too.

 Choosing The Job After Your Preferred Role Is Something We Often Overlook.